HYDRA

 We hope you'll be fascinated as we are of how close some of the singletracks appear to be near the city centers and how beautiful and untouched nature is in Baltic states!

-During the Hydra challenge itself
+During the Hydra 2026 challenge

 You will have to check in at 4 checkpoints to not to loose the track of time while enjoying the natural sceneries.
 Our volunteers will stamp your checkpoint card and will do their best to spirit you up, no matter in what condition you might occur.
-See PLAN
+Our team wishes all the best in exploring natural serenity of Baltic States and at the same time putting a challenge in front of yourself.